grandsir/InteractiveMap/README.md

 <h2 style="text-align: center; padding: 10px">Usage</h2>

 # SwiftUI

-To draw your svg map in SwiftUI, use `MapView` with a closure taking `Province` as the parameter.
+To draw your svg map in SwiftUI, use `InteractiveMap` with a closure taking `PathData` as the parameter.

-MapView uses `ProvinceShape`s to draw all the paths defined in SVG.
-But it needs to know which `Path` will be drawn, that is, MapView works just like `ForEach { index in }` and returns an iterable closure returning `Province` as parameter, which contains all the information about `Path`s defined inside svg.
+`InteractiveMap` uses `InteractiveShape`s to draw all the paths defined in SVG.
+But it needs to know which `Path` will be drawn, that is, MapView works just like `ForEach { index in }` and returns an iterable closure returning `PathData` as parameter, which contains all the information about `Path`s defined inside svg.

 ```swift
 import SwiftUI